An-n-nie/BankChurnKaggle/README.md

     * Logistic Regression: chosen because it's a good baseline model to handle binary problems.
     * K-Nearest Neighbors: chosen as it handles binary problem in a different way compared to the rest.
   * Parameters:
-    * All models were initiually tuned with parameters that would most likely fit in with the data set.
+    * All models were initiually tuned with parameters that would most likely fit in with the data set (random state, balanced class weight, etc.)
-    * HGB was fruther tuned using jchkhkvhhfdujrhnvfi
+    * Histogram-based Gradient Boosting was ruther tuned using Scikit learn's Randomized Searched CV to find the best-performing parameters for the model.

 ### Training